 Preparing All The Necessary Things For Survival

 The topic of survival has recently become quite popular.
-And is projected to continue.
-No wonder because we live in a dangerous and unpredictable world.
+No wonder we live in a dangerous and unpredictable world.
 Unfortunately, due to political and environmental problems, we cannot be sure of a happy future.
-Many people believe that you need to be prepared for any emergency in order to protect yourself and your loved ones.
+Many people believe you must be prepared for any emergency to protect yourself and your loved ones.
 Some people prefer to stockpile necessary products and devices at home, while others build shelters far off their cities.
-Whichever way you choose, you will definitely need to familiarize yourself with the Prepper’s List for survival.
+Whichever way you choose, you will need to familiarize yourself with the Prepper’s List for survival.

-For you to save time and immediately move on to buying and preparing all the necessary things, we have collected information and summarized the most important items in one list.
+For you to save time and immediately move on to buying and preparing all the necessary things, we have collected information and summarized the essential items in one list.
 We will look at all things by categories ranging from water and electricity to clothing and medicines.

 1. Provision of Water

-The first thing you should consider is providing yourself and your loved ones with water.
-Make sure that there are enough water supplies in your place of stay or in the shelter that you have built.
+You should first consider providing yourself and your loved ones with water.
+Make sure there are enough water supplies where you live or in the shelter, you have built.

 How much water will you need exactly?
-Well, each of your relatives needs about 2 gallons of water a day.
+Well, each of your relatives needs about 2 gallons of water daily.
 You can stock up on as much water as the size of your shelter allows.
 The optimal period for which you should have enough water is a month.

-However, water storage is not as simple and obvious as it may seem at first.
-It is crucial to think about two factors: the selection of storage containers and water treatment.
-To store a large volume of water, stationary barrels or tanks are suitable, but you can also use small cans or bottles.
-If you plan to collect rainwater in the tank, then you will need disinfection devices.
+However, water storage is not as simple and obvious as it may seem initially.
+It is crucial to consider two factors: the selection of storage containers and water treatment.
+Stationary barrels or tanks are suitable for storing a large volume of water, but you can also use small cans or bottles.
+You will need disinfection devices if you plan to collect rainwater in the tank.
 You can use heat for boiling, filters, chemicals, or UV sterilizers.

-What is more, you will definitely need to heat the water that is stored in your container or tank.
+Moreover, you will need to heat the water stored in your container or tank.
 For instance, it might be a good idea to use a heating system based on solar energy.
 Conventional radiators and portable water heaters are also effective.

 2. Electricity Production

-Obviously, to survive in an extreme situation, every person should provide their home with energy.
+To survive in an extreme situation, every person should provide their home with energy.
 Initially, it is necessary to consider some energy sources.
 For instance, you can use gasoline, kerosene, propane, or diesel.
-We recommend using kerosene, as it is safe to store near a residential place and it can be used for any action from heating to cooking.
-The most classic and oldest way of obtaining energy is burning wood.
+We recommend using kerosene, as it is safe to store near a residential place and can be used for any action from heating to cooking.
+The most traditional and oldest way of obtaining energy is burning wood.